k3d-io/k3d/docs/usage/registries.md

     docker container run -d --name registry.localhost -v local_registry:/var/lib/registry --restart always -p 5000:5000 registry:2
     ```

-    These commands will start your registry in `registry.localhost:5000`.
+    These commands will start your registry container with name and port `registry.localhost:5000`.
 In order to push to this registry, you will need to make it accessible as described in the next section.
     Once your registry is up and running, we will need to add it to your `registries.yaml` configuration file.
     Finally, you have to connect the registry network to the k3d cluster network: `#!bash docker network connect k3d-k3s-default registry.localhost`.
 And then you can [test your local registry](#testing-your-registry).

 ### Pushing to your local registry address

-As per the guide above, the registry will be available at `registry.localhost:5000`.
+As per the guide above, the registry will be available as `registry.localhost:5000`.

 All the nodes in your k3d cluster can resolve this hostname (thanks to the DNS server provided by the Docker daemon) but, in order to be able to push to this registry, this hostname also has to be resolved by your host.